lorjul/sgbench/README.md

 ### Command Line Interface

-The CLI only works if SGBench was installed with `pip install sgbench[all]`.
+The CLI only works if SGBench was installed with `pip install sgbench[io]`.

     sgbench --help